-The Chicago dataset is publically available [Biagioni and Eriksson 2012a] and contains 889 routes of the campus shuttles at the University of Illinois at Chicago, USA.
+We evaluated the proposed method using two datasets: Chicago and Joensuu2, shown in Table 1 and Figure 18.
+The Chicago dataset is publically available [Biagioni and Eriksson 2012] and contains 889 routes of the campus shuttles at the University of Illinois at Chicago.
 The shuttles pass through main streets of the city.
 There are two areas that contain tall buildings which affect GPS precision.
 The second dataset contained tracks of a single user (Pasi) obtained from the Mopsi collection between 16.11.2014 and 25.4.2015.
-This collection included 102 routes in total, but we extracted only the 45 that are situated in the downtown of Joensuu, Finland, by cropping the data to a square region covering most of the downtown area.
+This collection included 102 routes in total, but we extracted only the 45 that are situated in Joensuu by cropping the data to a square region covering most of the downtown area.
 Joensuu contains straight perpendicular roads in the centre and more complex curvy roads at the borders; the later are walking and cycling paths.
 The routes in Joensuu are collected while the user is jogging, usually along the sides of the streets.